 This lipstick sized charger has enough juice to charge my iPhone about one and a half times, which is all I ever need most days.

-You can pick up the bestseller Anker 2nd Gen Astro Mini 3350mAh Portable Charger for about $20 USD on Amazon.
+You can pick up the current Anker mini Portable Charger on Amazon.
 It comes with one micro USB cable, a cute travel pouch and an 18 month warranty.
 It weighs in at a lightweight 2.8 oz/8.0 g.

 Intocircuit 15000mAh 4.8A Dual USB Portable Power Bank